 For me, coaching is still a natural state more than it is running a business.
 I have never developed it into a full-time activity.
 It remains a part-time job that I will not push any further.
 I make most of my money with other businesses.
 That’s the reason why every person I am coaching has my full attention during our sessions and that person is still on my mind days after the session.
 Very often, I can have an “aha moment” three days after our discussion because subconsciously I am connecting the dots between all the things that were said during the session.

 Dealing with only a few persons per day gives you the freedom to complete your mission with the maximum chance to succeed in getting them closer to their goal.
 I still don’t understand how a therapist can manage one client per hour, for 8 hours per day, 5 days per week, and still be the most effective, optimally helpful coach… that’s almost 45 different challenges at the same time, and you can only focus for a very short time span on each of them.

-I see my life coaching activity more like that of a mentor, where someone will share their own experiences and guide you through your own journey in order to help you to discover the gems that are hidden inside you.
+I see my consulting and coaching activities more like that of a mentor, where someone will share their own experiences and guide you through your own journey in order to help you to discover the gems that are hidden inside you.